 DISTRACTED DRIVING AWARENESS MONTH

-During the month of April, several organizations unite under the same mission encourage everyone to drive with focus and to reach their destination safely.
+During April, several organizations unite under the same mission to encourage everyone to drive with focus and reach their destination safely.
 Distracted Driving Awareness Month puts safety first and text messages, arriving on time, and friends under the influence in the back seat.

 According to 2016 statistics, the National Safety Council estimates as many as 40,000 people died on U.S. roadways.
 That’s a 6% increase over 2015 statistics and 14% over 2014.
 The NDC says that’s the most dramatic two-year increase in 53 years.